 Social security contributions

-The social security contribution mainly depends on the relationship between the individual and the company:
+The social security contribution mainly depends on the employment relationship.

 Employment relationship (staff)

-Social security contributions are made by both the employee and the employer.
+Social security contributions are due by both the employee and the employer.

 The Italian employer, in order to pay social security contributions for employees, must register with the Italian Social Security Administration (Instituto Nazionale Previdenza Sociale or INPS).

 The total social security rate is around 40% of the employee's gross compensation (the rate depends on the work-activity performed by the company, the number of employees of the company, the employee's position), and is shared as follows:

 In general, only around 33% of the total rate is paid into the National Pension Scheme, while the remaining part of the contribution is paid to the following Social Security funds: